martdegraaf/martdegraaf.github.io/src/blog/content/posts/naming-azure-deployments/index.md

 - Deployment names can contain alphanumeric characters, hyphens, and underscores.
 - Deployment names cannot exceed 64 characters in length.

-When using modules you want to make sure the deployment names are also unique within the scope of the module deployment.
+When using modules you want to ensure the deployment names are also unique within the scope of the module deployment.

 ## Naming strategy